 Cash and cash equivalents are recognised at nominal value.
-With respect to the floating rate financial liabilities (both short term and long term), these are carrying a variable interest rate based on EURIBOR plus a mark-up, which also takes into account the perceived credit risk of the Fund entities.
+With respect to financial assets, management concluded that the carrying amount is an appropriate estimate of the fair value.
+With respect to the floating rate financial liabilities (both short term and long term), these are carrying a variable interest rate based on Euribor plus a mark-up, which also takes into account the perceived credit risk of the Fund entities.
 As a result, their carrying amount approximates their fair value.

-The fair value measurement of senior public notes issued by VF can be qualified as Level 1 valuation.
+The fair value measurement of senior public notes issued by Vesteda Finance B.V. can be qualified as Level 1 valuation.
 Inputs are quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.

-The fair value measurement of the senior private notes that were placed can be qualified as Level 2 valuation, with inputs other than quoted market prices included within Level 1 that are observable for the asset or liability.
+The fair value measurement of the senior private notes that were placed by Vesteda Finance B.V. can be qualified as Level 2 valuation, with inputs other than quoted market prices included within Level 1 that are observable for the asset or liability.
 In this case, interest rates and yield curves are observable at commonly quoted intervals.

-The fair value measurement of the senior notes placed by FV under its EMTN programme as a private placement transaction can be qualified as Level 2 valuation, with inputs other than quoted market prices included within Level 1 that are observable for the asset or liability.
+The fair value measurement of the senior notes placed by Vesteda Finance B.V. under its EMTN program as a private placement transaction can be qualified as Level 2 valuation, with inputs other than quoted market prices included within Level 1 that are observable for the asset or liability.
 In this case, interest rates and yield curves are observable at commonly quoted intervals.

-The senior public notes, the senior private notes and the senior notes privately placed under the EMTN programme are all fixed rate.
+The senior public notes, the senior private notes and the senior notes privately placed under the EMTN program are all fixed rates.

 Fixed rate debt is initially recognised at fair value net of transaction costs and subsequently measured at amortised cost using the effective interest method.
 The current carrying amount approximates the fair value.
-In below overview you can find the fair value of the fixed rate debt, more information on the fair value determination is to be found on page 25 at Financial Instruments.
+In the below overview the fair value of the fixed rate debt is shown.
+The determination of this is found on page 23 at Financial Instruments.
+The senior public notes refer to the bonds, the senior private notes refers to the private placements and the senior bank debt refers to the EIB II loan.
+This is explained in more detail in note 6.